wp-plugins/cleantalk-spam-protect/readme.txt

 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
+= 5.15 2015-07-13 =
+  * New feature: anti-spam protection for forms, that uses external services

 = 5.14 2015-07-03 =
   * Added anti-spam protection for some themes and plugins
   * Some backend fixes